Anurag-Pande/HackSprint-TheTitans/README.md

 By default, the errors are assumed to be normally distributed, and this assumption allows the algorithm to calculate precise confidence intervals.
 It can, however, be implemented for non-normal errors.

 ## 2) What is LSTM (Long Short Term Memory)
+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.

+This is a behavior required in complex problem domains like machine translation, speech recognition, and more.

+LSTMs are a complex area of deep learning.
+It can be hard to get your hands around what LSTMs are, and how terms like bidirectional and sequence-to-sequence relate to the field.